-Section 6(b) of the Certificate of Designations currently provides that, for so long as 50% of the shares of Series A Preferred Stock are outstanding, the affirmative vote or consent of the holders of at least 66.67% of all outstanding shares of Series A Preferred Stock voting separately as a class is necessary to permit, effect or validate a number of corporate actions, including, as stated in clause (vii), "the approval of any transactions between the Corporation and its affiliates (other than transactions between the Corporation and its subsidiaries in the ordinary course of business)."
+Section 6(b) of the Certificate of Designations currently provides that, for so long as 50% of the shares of Series A Preferred Stock are outstanding, the affirmative vote or consent of the holders of at least 66.67% of all outstanding shares of Series A Preferred Stock voting separately as a class shall be necessary to permit, effect or validate a number of corporate actions, including, as stated in clause (vii), "the approval of any transactions between the Corporation and its affiliates (other than transactions between the Corporation and its subsidiaries in the ordinary course of business)."
 The complete text of Section 6(b) is attached as Exhibit A.

-Atlantic proposes to amend clause (vii) of Section 6(b) of the Certificate of Designations to read as follows: "the approval of any transactions between the Corporation and its affiliates (other than (A) transactions between the Corporation and its subsidiaries in the ordinary course of business and (B) transactions between the Corporation and its directors and executive officers)."
-(Emphasis added to indicate new language.)
+Atlantic proposes that clause (vii) of Section 6(b) of the Certificate of Designations be amended to read as follows: "the approval of any transactions between the Corporation and its affiliates (other than (A) transactions between the Corporation and its subsidiaries in the ordinary course of business and (B) transactions between the Corporation and its directors and executive officers)."

 Atlantic is proposing this amendment because it finds it difficult to conduct business effectively as a result of clause (vii).
-Because the definition of "affiliates" could include the company's present or future directors and executive officers, and because the restriction includes "any transaction," the holders of shares of Series A Preferred Stock may have a de facto veto power over Atlantic's ability to enter into employment, indemnification, and consulting agreements and to establish compensation and bonus arrangements for such persons, among other fundamental corporate actions.
-If this interpretation is correct, it would be expensive and time-consuming for Atlantic to repeatedly solicit the approval of a large number of holders of shares of Series A Preferred Stock, of whom there were 121 on the record date.
+Because the definition of "affiliates" could include the company's present or future directors and executive officers, and because the restriction includes "any transaction," the holders of shares of Series A Preferred Stock have a de facto veto power over Atlantic's ability to enter into employment, indemnification, and consulting agreements and to establish compensation and bonus arrangements for such persons, among other fundamental corporate actions.
+It would be expensive and time-consuming for Atlantic to repeatedly solicit the approval of a large number of holders of shares of Series A Preferred Stock, of whom there were 121 on the record date.